Kate BystrovaKB

 As brands recognised the power of advertorial content and began to invest more and more in its creation, the trend spread to magazines and, eventually, online.
 Which brings us to now.

 Ok, so maybe it’s time for a little author’s note.
 I don’t objectively hate all advertorials.
 In fact, if they’re entertaining and/or helpful in some way, they can absolutely be used to build brand awareness and reputation.
 They can even be fun!
 Some brands are amazing at this.
 The problem is, most brands aren’t, which just results in boring, lengthy copy the only job of which is to push sales.
-(Many parallels may be drawn here between how companies use advertorials and how they post on social media.)
+(Many parallels may be drawn here between how companies use advertorials and how they post on social media, but that's fodder for another rant altogether.)

 Advertorial vs editorial